ocxtal/opa64/README.md

   * **[Camelot](https://github.com/camelot-dev/camelot)** for parsing pdfs, available via `pip3 install camelot-py`
     * **OpenCV** and **Ghostscript** are internal dependencies of Camelot, available via `apt install python3-opencv ghostscript` for both Arm64 and x86\_64 on Ubuntu.
 If you are on x86\_64, you'll have some more alternative choices for OpenCV, such as `pip3 install opencv-python`.
   * **Requests** for fetching documents, available via `pip3 install requests`.
+* You might need to install **libgs** as the backend of the python ghostscript library.
+Available via `brew install ghostscript` on macOS or `apt install libgs-dev` on Ubuntu.

 ### Run